Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Numerical Studies

 \subsection{Cost Gap Ratio and Booking Channel}

-Our first set of numerical experiments compare the performance of the static posted price mechanism \textsf{SP}, the auction mechanism \textsf{AUC}, and the hybrid mechanism \textsf{HYB}.
-As our proposed mechanisms (\textsf{SP}, \textsf{AUC}, \textsf{HYB}) share the same shipper-side mechanism, we mainly focus on the carrier-side mechanisms to compare their performance from a cost minimization perspective.
+\rr{Our first set of numerical experiments compares the performance of the static posted price mechanism \textsf{SP} and the hybrid mechanism \textsf{HYB}.
+In our two-stage model, both \textsf{SP} and \textsf{HYB} share the same shipper-side mechanism, which uses the same static price $\mathbf{r}^*$ obtained from the fluid model.
+As a result, profit maximization is essentially equivalent to cost minimization when evaluating different mechanisms.
+Therefore, we mainly focus on the carrier-side mechanisms to compare their performance from a cost minimization perspective. }

 The first performance metric that we consider is the \emph{cost gap ratio}.
 More specifically, the \emph{cost gap ratio} of a given policy $\pi\in \Pi$ is defined as

 In the above cost gap ratio, $\kappa^{\pi}$ denotes the long-run average cost incurred by the platform under policy $\pi$: